MikkelSchubert/adapterremoval/docs/input_and_output.rst

  Table of barcodes
 *******************

-The table used with ``--barcode-list`` is expected to be a plain-text table containing two or three whitespace separated columns, with each line containing the same number of columns:
+The table used with ``--barcode-table`` is expected to be a plain-text table containing two or three whitespace separated columns, with each line containing the same number of columns:

 .. code::